shefben/rcbot2/README.md

 2. Build the RCBot2 package, or [download the most recent automated build][autobuild].
     - For the latter, `package.tar.gz` is the Linux build; `package.zip` is the Windows build.
     - Automated builds are compiled with support for SourceMod native bindings.
-    - The automated build uses Ubuntu 18.04 LTS as the Linux build runner &mdash; RCBot2 will fail to load on older Linux distributions with the error `` version `GLIBC_2.27' not found ``.
+    - The automated build uses Ubuntu 20.04 LTS as the Linux build runner &mdash; RCBot2 will fail to load on older Linux distributions with an error resembling `` version `GLIBC_2.xx' not found ``.
     - If you get something like `` version `GLIBC_3.4.20' not found `` instead, your game likely has an outdated bundled copy.
 Please refer to [these instructions][bundled-glibc] to resolve the issue.